Introduction

 The brand manual was written for a client whose team would mostly self-execute future collateral.
 Logo lockup rules cover the application range from print to digital.
 Colour and typography are specified with usage scenarios rather than as a flat palette swatch.

-The corporate profile and PowerPoint master deck were built as the team’s pitch toolkit for new corporate accounts.
+The corporate profile and PowerPoint master deck were built as the team’s pitch toolkit for new dealership and fleet accounts.
 The deck covers company background, service capabilities and case examples.
-The corporate website mirrors the same narrative, so corporate buyers researching TGA reach a consistent picture across the deck and the site.
+The corporate website mirrors the same narrative, so a dealership researching TGA reaches a consistent picture across the deck and the site.

 The Results

-After delivery, the TGA team had a complete kit of marketing materials to carry into corporate meetings: the brand manual, company profile, master deck, packaging system and corporate website.
-The new identity replaced the older retail-studio look across customer-facing surfaces in a single rollout.
+After delivery, the TGA team had a complete kit of marketing materials to carry into client meetings: the brand manual, company profile, master deck, packaging system and corporate website.
+The new identity rolled out across every customer-facing surface in a single launch.

 Related Questions

-What is “Driven to Detail, Built to Lead” trying to say?
+What is “Enhancing Vehicles, Empowering Dealerships” trying to say?

 Why blue and gold for the palette?

-Blue carries on a corporate document.
-Gold points to the finished surface the company is actually selling.
-The combination lets the brand work for corporate audiences and end-customer audiences without needing two separate palettes.
+Blue holds up on a corporate document.
+Gold reads as the finished, polished surface the work produces.
+Together they let the brand speak to dealership buyers and to drivers without needing two separate palettes.

 Why was packaging part of the rebrand rather than a phase two?

-The product range was already on shelf under the older identity.
-Packaging moves through the customer’s hands, so leaving it on the legacy brand would have undone the rest of the rollout.
-The brief made packaging part of the launch so customer-facing surfaces all switched over at the same time.
+TGA’s care products were already in customers’ hands under the older identity.
+Packaging is a customer-facing surface, so leaving it on the legacy brand would have undercut the rest of the rollout.
+The brief put packaging in the launch so every surface switched over at once.